Making your option choices in school? Get inspired andpick the future you want

 What it's like

-You would work on building projects to decide on the right technology, materials and processes to design a building for the best production and performance.
+You'd work on building projects to decide on the right technology, materials and processes to design a building for the best production and performance.

 Chartered technologists are qualified to manage design and construction projects from start to finish.

-• Assess the needs of the client and do feasibility studies
+• assess the needs of the client and do feasibility studies

-• Meet other professionals and the clients at an early stage to agree on the project brief
+• meet other professionals and the clients at an early stage to agree on the project brief

-• Prepare plans using computer-aided design (CAD) software, as well as traditional drawing methods
+• prepare plans using computer-aided design (CAD) software, as well as traditional drawing methods

-• Draw up a project brief and programme of work
+• draw up a project brief and programme of work

-• Investigate and advise on the most suitable materials and processes to be used
+• investigate and advise on the most suitable materials and processes to be used

-• Contribute to planning applications and other regulatory processes
+• contribute to planning applications and other regulatory processes

-• Prepare design proposals and work on these as the project progresses
+• prepare design proposals and work on these as the project progresses

-• Do risk assessments of design plans
+• do risk assessments of design plans

-• Help to manage contract bids and tenders
+• help to manage contract bids and tenders

-• Advise clients and the construction team
+• advise clients and the construction team

-• Liaise with authorities such as local government planning officers and building inspectors
+• liaise with authorities such as local government planning officers and building inspectors

-• Organise the work of the design team
+• organise the work of the design team

 As well as working on new projects once the building is in in use you would get feedback from clients and people using the building and report on the performance of the contractors.